Women in Government Club Promotes Female Leadership

 “I always wanted my click to count,” she said.

-This year, it will.
-On November 3, the now 18-year-old Megan will vote for the first time — not with her mom, but for herself.
+This year, it did.
+On November 3, the now 18-year-old Megan voted for the first time — not with her mom, but for herself.
 And, in her leadership role at Harpeth Hall, Megan hopes to inspire others to do the same.

 As co-presidents of Harpeth Hall’s Women in Government club, Megan and classmate Ava Malnati lead a group of students interested in empowering young women through informed and active civic participation.